mcrvaz/mcrvaz.github.io/_posts/2024-02-26-types-and-readability.md

 ```
 Spoiler: It's the `Stack`.
 But it also depends.

 The data structure helps you enforce your business logic here (always grab the top card).
-By using a `List` you open up the possibility to grab cards from the bottom or middle of the deck, and it might not be desirable.
+By using a `List` you open up the possibility to grab cards from the bottom or middle of the deck, and that might not be desirable.
 What matters here is intent.

-Let's see some additional examples:
+Let's see an additional example:
 ```csharp
 class QuestManager
 {